 We continually work with universities and colleges in every part of the world to ensure that they understand and accept our qualifications.
 Cambridge O Level provides a springboard to the Cambridge Advanced stage, as well as other post-16 routes.
-The combination of knowledge and skills in Cambridge O Level Sinhala gives learners a solid foundation for further study.
-Candidates who achieve grades A to C are well prepared to follow a wide range of courses.
+The combination of knowledge and skills in Cambridge O Level First Language Urdu gives learners a solid foundation for further study.
+Candidates who achieve grades A to C are well prepared to follow a wide range of courses including Cambridge International AS & A Level Urdu.